allaedding/java-rule-based-medical-diagnosis/README.md

 "# Rule Based Expert System for Medical Diagnosis with java using netbeans

-the Rules base is add as an examlpe its writen in frensh create your own.
+the Rules base is add as an examlpe, its writen in frensh.

 # screenshots